hakanensari/vacuum/README.md

 Specs
 -----

-The unit specs should run out of the box after you `bundle install`, but the integration specs require you to create [an amazon.yml file with valid credentials](http://github.com/papercavalier/sucker/blob/master/spec/support/amazon.yml.example) in the spec/support folder.
+The unit specs should run out of the box after you `bundle install`, but the integration specs require you to create [an amazon.yml file with valid credentials](http://github.com/papercavalier/sucker/blob/master/spec/support/amazon.yml.example) in `spec/support`.